drfidel/MedCampManagerBackend/README.md

 -   Make sure you have an environment set for your collection.

+-   POST to `http://localhost:8000/api/v1/web/auth/signup` and add your details to sign up on WEB

--   POST to `http://localhost:8000/api/v1/auth/signup` and add your details to sign up
+-   POST to `http://localhost:8000/api/v1/mob/auth/signup` and add your details to sign up on MOBILE

+-   POST to `http://localhost:8000/api/v1/web/auth/login/` to obtain token for WEB

--   POST to `http://localhost:8000/api/v1/auth/login/` to obtain token
+-   POST to `http://localhost:8000/api/v1/mob/auth/login/` to obtain token for MOBILE

 -   Paste this code in Tests which will save the token to the environment.